-Unlike Apple’s efforts with the iPad Pro, the Microsoft Surface Pro has always thought differently.
-Instead of asking what a computer is, it instead asks ‘How do you make a better computer?’
-Because it’s a Microsoft product, the Surface Pro obviously does so through Windows 10, arguably the best operating system the company has ever made.
+Unlike Apple’s efforts with the iPad Pro, the Microsoft Surface Pro has always done things a bit differently.
+Instead of asking what a computer is, it asks ‘how can we make the computer better?’
+Because it’s a Microsoft product, the Surface Pro obviously does this through Windows 10, arguably the best operating system the company has ever made.

-By default, the intuitive Windows 10 makes the new, 2017 revival of the Surface Pro better than the original trilogy of Microsoft’s professional tablets that shipped complete with the oft-lamented Windows 8.
-But, as a sequel to the long-praised Surface Pro 4, is it any good?
+Right when you take it out of the box, you can tell that the intuitive Windows 10, improved by the April 2018 Update, makes the 2017 Surface Pro better than the original trilogy of Microsoft’s professional tablets that shipped with the oft-lamented Windows 8.1.
+And, once it’s graced with Redstone 5, it’ll get even better.
+But does it succeed as a successor to the massively popular Surface Pro 4?

-That’s been our question ever since it surprised us with a reveal in Shanghai last year, and we’ve answered it with a confident and unanimous yes.
-The Surface Pro may look similar to its predecessor in every way, but it’s leaps and bounds better in nearly every way.
-Aside from making a handful of necessary concessions to the formula we’ve grown accustomed to over the years, it’s no wonder we’re enthusiastic about the Surface Pro right now.
+That’s what we’ve been asking ever since its surprise showing in Shanghai last year, and we’ve since answered with a resounding ‘yes’.
+The Surface Pro may look like its predecessor in many ways, but it’s in a league of its own.
+Beyond making a handful of necessary compromises to the formula we’ve grown accustomed to over the years, it’s no wonder we’re enthusiastic about the Surface Pro today.

-With this new model, not only is the battery life better than ever, but we’re now blessed with a Surface Pro design that effectively epitomizes what a Windows tablet should look like and how it should feel.
-It may retain a frame similar to what you were already accustomed to with the Surface Pro 4, but we assure you, this new Surface Pro makes some noticeable improvements with minimal negative side effects.
+With the 2017 Surface Pro, not only is the battery life better than ever, but we’re now graced with a Surface Pro design that perfectly embodies what a Windows tablet should be.
+Its frame might feel a little too familiar, but this new Surface Pro makes some noticeable improvements with minimal negative side effects.

 Starting with where you can buy it and for how much, let’s get up close and personal, analyzing why the Surface Pro has once again been treated to our ‘Recommended’ seal of approval.